-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.

-WASHINGTON, D.C.
 20549

-FORM 10-0
+FORM 10-Q

-10111110 Q (Mark One) ☑ QUARTERLY REPORT P URSUANT TO SECTION 13 OR 15(d) OF OR THE QUARTERLY PERIOD ENDED OR ☐ TRANSITION REPORT P URSUANT TO SECTION 13 OR 15(d) OF THE SECUR ITIES EXCHANGE ACT OF 1934 For the Transition period from to .
-Commission file number 000-50 6046 Œ D REAL ESTATE INCOME TRUST Exact name of Registrant as specified in Gove 2340 Collins Avenue erning Instrun nents) Maryland (State or other jurisdiction of incorporation or organization) Miami Beach, FL 33139 (Address of principal executive offices) (82-2023409 (I.R.S.
-Employer Identification No.) Reg istrant's telephone number, including area code: (305) 69 95-5500 Securities registered pursuant to Section n 12(b) of the Act: None.
-Title of each class Trading Symbol(s) Name of each exchange on which registered gistrant (1) has filed all reports required to be filed to or for such shorter period that the Registrant was red days.
-Yes \boxtimes No \square gistrant has submitted electronically every Interactiv apter) during the preceding 12 months (or for such s gistrant is a large accelerated filer, an accelerated file definitions of "large accelerated filer," "accelerated Exchange Act.: Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ⊠
+(Mark One)

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+FOR THE QUARTERLY PERIOD ENDED MARCH 31, 2022

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the Transition period from to

+Commission file number 000-56046

+STARWOOD REAL ESTATE INCOME TRUST, INC.

+(Exact name of Registrant as specified in Governing Instruments)

+2340 Collins Avenue

+Miami Beach.
+FL 33139

+(Address of principal executive offices) (Zip Code)

+82-2023409 (I.R.S.
+Employer Identification No.)

+Maryland (State or other jurisdiction of incorporation or organization)

+Registrant's telephone number, including area code: (305) 695-5500

+Securities registered pursuant to Section 12(b) of the Act: None.

+Trading Title of each class Symbol(s) Name of each exchange on which registered izata by aback mark whather the Degistrant (1) has filed all reports required to h filed by Section 12 or 15(d) of the Securities Evolution Act of

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.:

+Large accelerated filer $\square$ Non-accelerated filer $\boxtimes$ Accelerated filer □ Smaller reporting company □